How to Use Bean Flours

 - Fava Four: I haven’t been able to find any recipes that use fava flour by itself, but it is commonly used in gluten free flour mixes along with other bean and grain flours.

 - Garfava Flour: A mixture of garbanzo and fava flour, garfava flour frequently appears in gluten free baking mixes.
-I often substitute it for the soy flour in my all-purpose mix.
+I often substitute it for the soy flour in my Gluten Free All Purpose Flour.
 (The light bean flour in the Bette Hagman cookbooks is garfava flour)

 - Green Pea Flour: Add reconstituted grean pea flour to guacamole to lower the fat content and add extra nutriens; use as part of your baking mix for chocolate cakes and brownies; use to thicken soups and stews.